In this section:

 - Getting Started

 - The parts Guided Tour around the PyCharm User Interface and Tool Windows contain essential information about the user interface.

-- The part Familiarize Yourself with PyCharm Editor helps you master the PyCharm editor, and describes the basic and advanced editing procedures.
+- The part PyCharm Editor.
+Guided Tour helps you master the PyCharm editor, and describes the basic and advanced editing procedures.

 - Besides that, you can find information on PyCharm registration, most essential keyboard shortcuts, navigation facilities, and more.

 - The Basic concepts part contains information about the notions that underlie the PyCharm functionality.

 - Product Usage Guidelines

 - The PyCharm Usage Guidelines part provides descriptions of the actions required to fulfil certain common tasks with PyCharm.
 Note that the part page contains an alphabetical index of all the available task descriptions.